dyingroomdev/tdl-token/SECURITY.md

 ## Known Limitations

 - Admin has significant control (disclosed for transparency)
-- Access control features must be used ethically
+- Whitelist proofs are only as strong as CSV provenance—employ secured pipeline
-- Requires multi-sig for production use
+- Requires multi-sig custody for program upgrade and treasury access
+- Presale DApp relies on configured RPC; use a trusted endpoint in production

 ## Bug Bounty

 For mainnet deployment, we will offer bug bounties:

-- Critical: Up to $10,000
+- **Critical** (key compromise, mint inflation, treasury drain): up to $10,000
-- High: Up to $5,000
+- **High** (permanent fund loss, bypassing presale caps/vesting): up to $5,000
-- Medium: Up to $1,000
+- **Medium** (temporary denial of service, incorrect accounting): up to $1,000

-Contact: security@dollartoken.io
+- **Low** (informational, best practices): swag / thank-you note

+Please do not open public GitHub issues for undisclosed vulnerabilities.